xiaoyangxuoo/US-crude-oil-production-rig-count-vs.-price/README.md

 EIA.gov, more specifically, https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=PET&s=MCRFPUS2&f=M

 Techniques to be used:
-Linear modelling (regression), supervised learning and Regularization methods, including Ridge and Lasso.
+Linear modelling (regression), supervised learning and optional Regularization methods, including Ridge and Lasso.

 Upon receiving the structure file from our mentor Alan Mcdonald's, I have re-organized the whole directories and roles according to：